pasichmaria/Kgas/README.md

 ## Local :
 (http://localhost:3000)
-to view it in your browser.
+to view it in your brow

 ### `npm test`